scott-griffiths/bitstring/trunk/doc/html/_sources/optimisation.txt

 Now this is inefficient for a few reasons, but the one I'm highlighting is that as the immutable bitstring doesn't have an ``__iadd__`` special method the ordinary ``__add__`` gets used instead.
 In other words ``s += '0xab'`` gets converted to ``s = s + '0xab'``, which creates a new :class:`Bits` from the old on every iteration.
 This isn't what you'd want or possibly expect.
 If ``s`` had been a :class:`BitString` then the addition would have been done in-place, and have been much more efficient.

-Used dedicated functions for bit setting and checking
+Use dedicated functions for bit setting and checking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you need to set or check individual bits then there are special functions for this.
 For example one way to set bits would be::